 An improved Files app

 The Files app is getting a whole lot more helpful.
 The app now supports a new column view, which allows you to get a better look at folder hierarchy.
 The Files app also now (finally) supports USB drives, meaning that you can import files directly onto your iPad.
 Not only that, but iCloud Drive, which is accessed through the Files app, now supports folder sharing, allowing you to share entire folders of files with friends and family.
+In the Files app, you’ll also be able to see rich metadata, and you can zip and unzip folders for sharing.

 The Apple Pencil is used by many artists and graphic designers on the iPad, and the experience of using it on the iPad is about to get a little better.
 To date, using the Apple Pencil with the iPad has resulted in an already-low 20 milliseconds, but Apple has managed to bring that latency down to 9ms, which should make for smoother and more natural drawing and writing.
 The Apple Pencil can also now be used to mark up entire web pages, and a new, redesigned tool palette has also been released.